bonet/llm-compare/README.md

   <li>
     <b>Phase 1</b>
     <p>
-      In this phase, there are 3 different prompt inputs, each was fed into to the LLM.
+      In this phase, there are 3 different prompt inputs, each was fed into the LLM.
       <br>
       <img width="600" style="align: left" alt="LLM Compare Phase 1" src="https://github.com/bonet/llm-compare/assets/40275/1215f061-9b5c-439f-9257-adf5d2a29636">
     </p>